-This process is repeated for \(E = p + 1\) environments to enable identifiability.
-A separate test dataset is generated using the fixed mean vector $\mu^0_{j} = \frac{2j}{p} +2 \cdot U, \quad \text{with } U \sim \text{Unif}([-1,1]^p)$, and a perturbed covariance matrix $ \Sigma^{0} = \Sigma_V + 0.5 \cdot I_p. $ We utilized 8 cores, running 3 simulations per core, resulting in a total of 24 runs.
+We utilized 8 cores, running 3 simulations per core, (24 runs).
 For each run, we obtained a posterior sample of size $4$ chains $\times$ $1000$ iterations $= 4000$ for every test observation of the covariates.
-From each of these conditional posterior distributions, we computed the 2.5\% and 97.5\% quantiles and assessed whether the true response—only accessible through the simulation setup— fell within this interval.
+For each of these samples, we computed the 2.5\% and 97.5\% quantiles and assessed whether the true response fell within this interval.
 We then calculated the proportion of predictive intervals containing the ground truth across all 24 runs, which, ideally, should be close to 0.95.
-As a baseline comparison, we computed standard large-sample normal approximation confidence intervals for OLS estimates.
-Table \ref{table:AEC} presents the average empirical coverage across simulation runs for various sample sizes and dimensions, comparing OLS (left) and BGI (right).
-Notice that BGI outperforms OLS in all cases.
-Even more, BGI’s coverage remains largely stable as the dimension $p$ increases, whereas OLS exhibits a clear deterioration.
+As a baseline, we computed standard large-sample normal approximation confidence intervals for OLS estimates.
+Table \ref{table:AEC} presents the average empirical coverage across simulation runs for various sample sizes and dimensions, comparing OLS (left) and ours (right), outperforming OLS in all cases.
+Even more, our coverage remains largely stable as $p$ increases, whereas OLS exhibits a clear deterioration.